 Is Surat Thani just a place to pass through on the way to somewhere else.
 Like Koh Samui for example?
 Or is it TEFL teacher Heaven?

 One wonders what Surin would do without its annual elephant festival.
 It sounds like a place that puts the L into laid-back.
 But it does have foreign teachers and plenty of expat retirees apparently.

-Last updated in 2015 by Daniel
+Last updated in 2018 by Julia

 An easygoing, old-school Thai town with its own distinct character - but are there any opportunities for TEFLers?

 Last updated in 2011 by The Five Ladies